 - If the soil is compacted and draining slowly, then replace the potting soil.
-Indoor palms need porous, aerated potting soil rather then compacted soil so take the palm out of the pot and amend the soil with around 30% horticultural grit or perlite to help recreate the well draining soil conditions that palm trees prefer in their native environment.
+Indoor palms need porous, aerated potting soil rather than compacted soil so take the palm out of the pot and amend the soil with around 30% horticultural grit or perlite to help recreate the well-draining soil conditions that palm trees prefer in their native environment.

-- Ensure that the palm is planted in a pot with drainage holes in the base and empty any saucers, trays or decorative outer pots of water regularly, to prevent excess water pooling around the potting of the pot, causing root rot.
+- Ensure that the palm is planted in a pot with drainage holes in the base and empty any saucers, trays, or decorative outer pots of water regularly, to prevent excess water from pooling around the potting of the pot, causing root rot.

-It is far more difficult to save an overwatered indoor palm then an underwatered palm, particularly if there is significant root rot.
+It is far more difficult to save an overwatered indoor palm than an underwatered palm, particularly if there is significant root rot.

 However indoor palms do recover well from overwatering as long as the roots are intact and the drainage conditions are improved.

 Indoor palms can also turn yellow due to too much direct sunlight or because the roots have exhausted the soil of nutrients (which is common during active growth in Spring and Summer), in which case:

 - Locate the indoor palm tree in bright, indirect, avoiding any direct sunlight.
 Brightly lit rooms provide the palm tree with enough energy to grow without scorching the leaves with direct sunlight. mist the leaves and water once a week.
 Eventually new growth green should emerge in the following weeks, after which you can trim back (with a sharp pair of pruners) any yellow parts of the palm that do not recover, as this should stimulate further growth so the plant can recover.